 The credit card company requires that all payments be received upon receipt of the statement.
 Should your payment not be made on or before the require date on the statement, the credit card company will contact you by phone.
 If the bill goes unpaid for 60 days, the credit card company reserves the right to suspend your card privileges.
 After 120 days of non-payment, your card will be cancelled.

 It is the cardholder's responsibility to ensure a local administrative process is in place to assure timely payments are made for all business expenses.
 It is the cardholder's responsibility to make sure the expense form ( See List of Expense Forms) and all original receipts are photocopied and retained prior to submission in order to ease processing in the event an expense report is lost in the mail.
 Cardholders are responsible for making sure payment is received from Finance Department.
-The Cardholder must make the payment to Amex directly themselves.
+The Cardholder must make the payment to Amex directly themselves and are responsible for any interest charges that are incurred on the card for whatever reason.
 The card must be paid in a timely manner.

 Finance Department recommends that employees do not wait to receive a monthly corporate card statement to process business expense transactions made on the card during the month as the statement is not required to process payment to the credit card company.
 Receipts can be process at any time on the Expense Form.
 Statements are viewed online ( Amex Login)Credit card statements or any other documentation containing the credit card number should be maintained in a secure location to guard against potential credit card fraud.
 It is the cardholders responsibility to report all unexpected credit card activity , lost or stolen cards immediately to AMEX customer service in Canada at 1 800 716 6661 or Internationally at 1 905 474 9329.